CybernatedChris/SIGMAFLIP/README.md

 Mac/Linux steps (or Windows optionally): <br>
-It's best to make a virtual environment, open a terminal to where your venv should be saved:
+Like I mentioned above, I don't use Mac, so it's best to make a virtual environment.
+Open a terminal to where your venv should be saved:
 ```
 python -m venv sfvenv